 - Green leafy vegetables:

-It should be of no surprise to all of us that the planet’s healthiest foods are also high in folate!
 Green leafy vegetables are the best source of folic acid.
-And are also popular as foods rich in vitamin B of the other types too.
-Consume as much as green vegetables like spinach, collard greens, lettuce, turnip greens to get sufficient amount of vitamin B9.
+These are also popular as foods rich in vitamin B of the other types too.
+Consume green vegetables like spinach, collard greens, lettuce, turnip greens to get sufficient amount of vitamin B9.
 Just one plate of green leafy vegetable per day will provide you with your daily need of folic acid.

 This wonder vegetable is the most nutrient dense food and is the richest food containing folic acid.
 One cup of cooked asparagus will provide you with 262 mcg of folate which accounts for 62% of our daily folate requirement.
 Asparagus is also rich in other nutrients like Vitamin K. Vitamin A, Vitamin C and manganese.